mshanemc/einstein-ai/README.md

 http://docs.metamind.io/docs/introduction-to-the-einstein-predictive-vision-service

 ## Goal of this project
-* Access the predictive vision without writing code
+* Access the predictive vision in Salesforce without writing code

 ### User creates a model and labels using Salesforce objects